grrtrr/clcv2/README.md

   + `CLC_V2_API_USERNAME=<CLC-Portal-Username>`,
   + `CLC_V2_API_PASSWORD=<CLC-Portal-Password>`.

 ***Caveat***: Be careful with the credentials.
-Using 3 times the wron username and/or password will cause the account to be blocked.
+Using 3 times the wrong username and/or password will cause the account to be locked.

 ### TODO

 This is as yet a partial implementation.
 Also many examples are missing.
 After that, refactoring is desirable.
-Would be good to store bearer tokens on disk (they are good up to 2 weeks).
+Would be good to store bearer tokens on disk (they are good up to circa 2 weeks).